 Sufficient magnesium is essential

 Research has shown that an adequate supply of magnesium is especially important during menopause.
-A 2013 study confirmed that hormonal changes during this time cause the excretion of magnesium underutilized10.
+A 2013 study confirmed that hormonal changes during this time cause the excretion of magnesium underutilized.

-This can cause a deficiency that may be detrimental to heart health, especially since magnesium is essential for cellular energy metabolism11.
+This can cause a deficiency that may be detrimental to heart health, especially since magnesium is essential for cellular energy metabolism.

 To protect the body from osteoporosis, a sufficient supply of magnesium is also essential.
-When deficient, the body’s ability to use vitamin D and calcium is compromised12.
+When deficient, the body’s ability to use vitamin D and calcium is compromised.